tipicanerd/tipicanerd/README.md

 - 👋 Hi, I’m @tipicanerd
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning R
-- 📫 How to reach me jlc1839@gmail.com
+- 📫 How to reach me jazlopezch@enesmorelia.unam.mx

 <!---
 tipicanerd/tipicanerd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.